top of page

 The BackTable Brief

-• Aortic dissections can be classified by either the Stanford or DeBekay classification systems, which are based upon location of intimal tear and extent of involvement of the aorta.
+• Aortic dissection types are classified by either the Stanford classification of aortic dissection or the DeBekay classification of aortic dissection, which are based upon location of intimal tear and extent of involvement of the aorta.

 • Acute aortic dissections are distinguishable from subacute and chronic aortic dissections at an arbitrary time point of two weeks from initial clinical presentation, whereas subacute is 14-90 days and chronic is over 90 days from initial clinical presentation.